 Before moving to Panama, I tripped on a blanket and fell down the stairs at my house in Dallas.
 I damaged my eyes and had to have two eye surgeries in Texas.
 I thought my eyes would be excluded from my insurance in Panama but it was not.

 Since moving in Panama, I have had several more eye surgeries including a lens replacement.
 Insurance covered the cost of both surgeries in Panama.
 I can honestly say that the quality of the care I got in Panama was far superior to the care I got in Texas.

 No age restrictions available too!

-Another affordable option for health insurance in Panama, is a medical reimbursement plan through Pan American Life Insurance.
+Another affordable option for health insurance in Panama, is a medical reimbursement plan through some of the private hospitals.
 With this insurance, there is no age restrictions, no deductible, and they cover pre-existing conditions after the first year.
 This plan covers 85% of your costs.
 But with costs so low for a doctor visit or a hospital stay, your out of pocket expense is still very low.

-A 68 year old woman who came on my tour then moved to Boquete is paying $82 a month for the medical reimbursement plan with Pan American.
-You can get a discount if you pay for 3-6 months in advance.
+A 68 year old woman who came on my tour then moved to Boquete is paying $92 a month for the medical reimbursement plan through a hospital in David Panama.
+You can even get a discount if you pay for 3-6 months in advance.

 Some Panama health insurance companies will not issue insurance until you are living in Panama.
 You’ll need to prove that you are renting in Panama or have bought a house.
 And they will have have restrictions about how long you can back in your home country to stay insured (usually 6 months maximum).
 So, you cannot buy insurance in Panama at the much lower price then move back to the United States full time.